 The Monarch Performing Arts Studio

 Years ago, I had an idea to open a performing arts studio in my, relatively new to me, hometown.
 Out of fear of failure, lack of confidence in myself, and many other excuses, I never took the leap.
-In the midst of a global pandemic though…I thought, “Yup, this is the right time.
+Finally in the fall of 2020 it was the right time.

 “I’m through acepting limits, ’cause someone says they’re so.
 Some things I cannot change, but ’til I try, I’ll never know.”